Geodesic surfaces in the complement of knots with small crossing number: Balanced pretzel knots

 \begin{cor} The complement of $P(2k+1,2k+1,2k+1)$ does not contain any closed totally geodesic surface when $2k+1$ is prime. \end{cor}

-\begin{proof} \cref{cor:PretzelTraceField} implies that the degree of the trace field of $\Gamma$ is an odd prime.
-Therefore, the trace field of $\Gamma$ also contains no proper real subfield besides $\bbQ$. \cref{thm:PretzelTraceField} gives that $\Gamma$ has integral traces.
-As a corollary of \cref{prop:NoClosedTG}, $M$ does not contain any closed totally geodesic surface when $2k+1$ is a prime. \end{proof}
+\begin{proof} Corollary \ref{cor:PretzelTraceField} implies that the degree of the trace field of $\Gamma$ is an odd prime.
+Therefore, the trace field of $\Gamma$ also contains no proper real subfield besides $\bbQ$.
+Theorem \ref{thm:PretzelTraceField} gives that $\Gamma$ has integral traces.
+As a corollary of Proposition \ref{prop:NoClosedTG}, $M$ does not contain any closed totally geodesic surface when $2k+1$ is a prime. \end{proof}

 We now give a topological and group theoretic description of a totally geodesic Seifert surface in the $M$ and describe the meridian and longitude.
-The blue surface $S$ in \cref{fig:9-35_seifert} is a Seifert surface of genus 1.
+The shaded surface $S$ in Figure \ref{fig:pretzel_seifert} is a Seifert surface of genus 1.
 It was shown by Adams and Schoenfeld that $S$ is totally geodesic \cite[Example 3.1]{AS05} in $M$.
 By a direct computation using the knot diagram, $\pi_1(S)$ is conjugate to a subgroup $\Delta \le \Gamma$ generated by

 It is also convenient to note that

 where $\Delta'\le \PSL(2,\bbZ)$ is defined as

 The longitude of the balanced pretzel knot is the boundary of the Seifert surface $S$ and is given by